 Upon closer scrutiny, it becomes apparent that many other instruments of international contract law similarly fail to secure the discernibility of a party's location, despite the fact that they rely on this place for their applicability and application.
-This is true both with respect to international contract law rules that refer to a party's usual location, notably its place of business (see under aa)) and rules of law that refer to a party's current location at the moment of communication (see under bb)):
+This is true both with respect to international contract law rules that refer to a party's usual location, notably its place of business (see under (aa) below) and rules of law that refer to a party's current location at the moment of communication (see under (bb) below):

-aa) Uncertainty about the Other Party's Place of Business

-An example for the first type of international law instrument is (again) the UN Sales Convention, which in Article 1(1)(a) makes its applicability dependent on both contracting parties having their place of business in different Contracting States.
-Article 1(2) UN Sales Convention goes on to require that the fact that the parties have their places of business in different States must not be indiscernible for the parties (65), thereby preventing the Convention's application to contracts whose international character was not known or contemplated by both parties at the moment of contract conclusion (and that therefore looked like a purely domestic transaction to at least one of them).
-However, Article 1(2) UN Sales Convention does not require an indication of the particular State the other party is residing in (66), letting it suffice that its place of business in some other country is sufficiently apparent.
-(Interestingly, Article 10(a) UN Sales Convention specifies that "if a party has more than one place of business, the place of business is that which has the closest relationship to the contract and its performance, having regard to the circumstances known to or contemplated by the parties at any time before or at the conclusion of the contract" (67): For the less-than-common situation of a party with multiple places of business. the UN Sales Convention therefore makes reference to the parties' awareness about the location of the decisive place of business, but it fails to do the same in the much more frequent cases of parties with a single place of business, which lie outside of Article 10(a) UN Sales Convention's scope).
+(aa) Uncertainty about the other party's place of business: An example of the first type of international law instrument is (again) the UN Sales Convention, which in article 1(1)(a) makes its applicability dependent on both contracting parties' having their place of business in different contracting states.
+Article 1(2) of the UN Sales Convention goes on to require that the fact that the parties have their places of business in different states must not be indiscernible for the parties, thereby preventing the Convention's application to contracts whose international character was not known or contemplated by both parties at the moment of concluding the contract (and that therefore looked like a purely domestic transaction to at least one of them).
+However, article 1(2) of the UN Sales Convention does not require an indication of the particular state the other party is residing in (Schwenzer & Hachem 2010: 46). letting it suffice that its place of business in some other country is sufficiently apparent.
+(Interestingly, article 10(a) UN Sales Convention specifies that 'if a party has more than one place of business, the place of business is that which has the closest relationship to the contract and its performance, having regard to the circumstances known to or contemplated by the parties at any time before or at the conclusion of the contract.
+For the less-than-common situation of a party with multiple places of business, the UN Sales Convention makes reference to the parties' awareness of the location of the decisive place of business, but it fails to do the same in the much more frequent cases of parties with a single place of business, which lie beyond the scope of article 10(a) of the UN Sales Convention's scope.)